pandas-dev/pandas/doc/source/timeseries.rst

 Note that 0.8 marks a watershed in the timeseries functionality in pandas.
 In previous versions, resampling had to be done using a combination of ``date_range``, ``groupby`` with ``asof``, and then calling an aggregation function on the grouped object.
-This was not nearly convenient or performant as the new pandas timeseries API.
+This was not nearly as convenient or performant as the new pandas timeseries API.

 .. _timeseries.periods: